krimple/springone2gx-addons-presentation/addon-command-annotations/slides.md

         return false;
     }

+!SLIDE center
+# What about the Spring Shell Project?

 !SLIDE

-# So what about this Spring Shell?
+# Spring Shell

 * A Shell programming interface for your own, Spring-based apps
 * NOT OSGi based